 Listening to My Friends = Listening to Myself

-Learning to be present for my close friends as they recounted their days to me, or asked for my perspective on a situation was where I really understood what it means to be a part of something larger.
-To find the safety in the uncertainty of opening up to another and feeling closer because of it.
-Much in the same ways I was looking to feel safe with myself again.
-I wish that my doctors visit so long ago was the wake up call for me to start treating myself with more kindness.
-Even after my doctor told me “you’re being too hard on yourself”.
+Learning to be present for my close friends by listening to them as they recounted their day to me.
+Or when they ask for my perspective on a something they are experiencing.
+This is where I really understood what it means to be a part of something larger.
+Community.
+To find safety in feeling uncertain of opening up to another, but opening anyway and feeling closer because of it.
+This is similar to how I was looking to feel safe with myself again.
+By listening to and comforting myself.
+I wish that my doctor’s visit, so long ago was the wake up call that I needed to start treating myself with more kindness.
+And that was after him telling me “you know, you’re being too hard on yourself”.
 An understatement for sure.
-But that lesson was still a ways off.
+But that lesson was still a ways off for me.

-Attuning to your Own Emotions Like an Old Friend
+Attuning to Your Own Emotions Like an Old Friend

 Maybe the fear is brought up by being around a person who reminds me of someone who’s harmed me in the past.
-I recognize that I am in the present, and that I am now in charge of keeping myself safe.
+I recognize that I am in the present and that I am now in charge of keeping myself safe.
 Also that the past is in the past.
 And if I need to, I can remove myself from the situation.
 There is great power in the ability to choose.

 I hope this has been helpful in some way.
 If you have stories about how you’ve come to listen inwardly, I’d love to hear about them in the comments section below.
 And as always, peace and thanks for reading : )